

 • Application for fee payment extension or payment by instalment

-• Refunds, special consideration and remission
+• Special consideration and remission

 • Refunds